• Skip to primary navigation

 Whole Wheat Pie Crust

-• 8 oz (two sticks) unsalted butter, cold + diced
+• 8 ounces or 2 sticks of unsalted butter, cold and diced small

 Quiche Batter

-• 1.5 cups whole milk or heavy cream or combination (I do ¾ cup each)
+• 1½ cups of whole milk or heavy cream, or a combination (I like ¾ cup each)

-• 1 bunch asparagus, sliced into 1-inch pieces and boiled briefly
+• 1 bunch of fresh asparagus, trimmed and cut into 1-inch pieces

-• 1 heirloom tomato, sliced into thin rounds
+• 1 heirloom tomato, stem removed and sliced into thin rounds

 Instructions

-• Shape dough into a disc and wrap in plastic wrap.
-Chill until firm.
-Can be done a few days ahead.
+4. Shape and chill.
+Form the dough into a six-inch disc and wrap it in plastic wrap.
+Chill the dough until firm.
+You can make the dough to this step as many as three days ahead.

 Notes